We envision a world in which all youth and families are thriving in their communities and are empowered to be active partners in their own well-being.

 - Programs and policies in support of children that are individualized, asset-based, developmentally appropriate, and culturally sensitive

 The Center was established in 1996 to encourage interdisciplinary research and to utilize the resources of the University to address issues in the community.
-The Center is funded primarily through a diverse portfolio of federal, state, local and foundation grants and contracts.
-It is located within the Office of Research and Economic Development.
+The Center is funded primarily through a diverse portfolio of federal, state, local, and foundation grants and contracts.
+It is located within the Office of Research and Engagement.
 As such, our role is to advance the research and outreach vision and mission of the University, to build social capital, and to enhance the visibility of UNCG’s research enterprise.